 - Determining whether all students have sufficient access to instructional materials in all core subject areas

 - Monitoring whether teachers have the appropriate certifications and classroom assignments

 - Reviewing that school facilities are maintained in “good repair” and that buildings and grounds are safe, clean and functional

 - Verifying the accuracy of School Accountability Report Cards relevant to instructional materials, facilities, and teacher credentialing

 - Ensuring the school has posted the district’s Uniform Complaint Procedure and that district quarterly reports are submitted

 - Reporting to the governing board of each school district, the County Board of Education, and the County Board of Supervisors on the schools

 What about schools in decile 4 or higher on the 2010 Academic Performance Index?

-Although low-performing schools are the primary focus, every school in California is impacted.
-All schools are required to submit annual reports on the sufficiency in their schools of textbooks, condition of facilities and teacher certifications.
-The Williams Legislation enhances public reporting in the School Accountability Report Cards (SARC); however, these reports are not validated and reported on by the County Superintendent of Schools.
+Although low-performing schools are the primary focus of Williams Legislation, all schools are required to complete annual School Accountability Report Cards (SARC Reports); however, these reports are not validated and reported on by the County Superintendent of Schools.